crazyscot/casparcg-client/README.txt

 If you find any bugs we'd appreciate a note.
 Even better, if you fix any bugs we'd love to receive a patch!

+You are welcome to create your own clients.
+The existing clients use the Python inheritance mechanism to reuse code.
+Basketball is a good example of a simple customisation of the generic scores widget; rugby is a little more complex.

 Editing templates
 -----------------

 Any changes made in the live directory on the server take effect the next time that template is taken to line.
 Pressing Update does _not_ reload it!

 Editing the countdown timer
 ---------------------------